How to become a Twitch streamer? If you are new in the world of live streaming, make sure you know these tips to nail your first live stream channel.

 - An average of 3 concurrent viewers or more over the last 30 days.

-You’re now livestreaming to your Twitch audience via OBS!
+There you go.
+You’re now live streaming to your Twitch audience via OBS!
 Remember, the world will see everything on your phone screen.
 So, make sure you turn your notifications off first before streaming.